ethereum/trin/book/src/developers/architecture/README.md

 # Architecture

-Trin can be understood a from different perspectives.
+Trin can be understood from different perspectives.

 - How is code organised?
 - How does data flow through trin?